return42/sphkerneldoc/linux_src_doc/drivers/misc/mei/pci-me_c.rst

 Description
 -----------

-mei_remove is called by the PCI subsystem to alert the driver that it should release a PCI device.
+mei_me_remove is called by the PCI subsystem to alert the driver that it should release a PCI device.

 .. _`mei_me_set_pm_domain`: